 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 The photo team, a National Geographic Photographer and a Photo Specialist, will enhance your voyage by working with you on photo composition and exposure; helping you develop your own unique vision; showing you how professionals edit and store images while on the go; and sharing the stories behind some of their greatest images.
 Whether expert or interested beginner, you'll find added benefits such as walks ashore and Zodiac cruises dedicated to photography, presentations on the creative and technical aspects of photography, and one-on-one mentoring and coaching in the field.

-Cabin accommodations aboard ship; all meals and non-alcoholic beverages aboard the ship; some meals ashore; all shore excursions and sightseeing; transfers to and from group flights; tips (except to ship's crew), taxes and service charges; services of a ship physician and expedition staff; use of kayaks; expedition parkas.
+Cabin accommodations aboard ship; one night hotel accommodation in Lima; two night Atacama lodging; all meals and non-alcoholic beverages aboard the ship; most meals ashore; Nazca flightseeing tour; flight to Atacama; all shore excursions and sightseeing; transfers to and from group flights; tips (except to ship's crew); all port charges and service; entrance fees; services of a ship physician and expedition staff; use of kayaks; expedition parkas.

 Air transportation (except as listed above); charter flight; extensions; passport and visa expenses; baggage/accident/cancellation insurance; immigration fees; items of a personal nature such as alcoholic beverages, email and laundry; gratuities to ship's crew at your discretion; fuel surcharge may apply.